Legal

 Technology Worthy of Privileged Communication

 Law firms trade on confidentiality and responsiveness.
-We source secure, reliable communications and infrastructure that protect privilege, capture billable interactions, and never drop the call that matters.
+We source secure, reliable communications and infrastructure that protect confidential client communications, capture billable interactions, and never drop the call that matters, plus the intake operations and practical AI that turn more of those calls into retained matters.

-Law firms need encrypted communications that protect attorney-client privilege, reliable connectivity for document management and court appearances, and security that satisfies client audits.
-ObsidianX sources secure UCaaS, redundant networks, and managed cybersecurity vendor-agnostically from 250+ suppliers, sized for firms from 10 to 100+ attorneys and staff.
+Law firms need secure communications that support privilege and confidentiality expectations, consistent new-matter intake across every office, and security that satisfies client audits.
+ObsidianX sources secure UCaaS, CCaaS intake platforms, practical AI tools, redundant networks, and managed cybersecurity vendor-agnostically from 250+ suppliers, sized for firms from 10 to 100+ attorneys.

 The problems we solve for legal